abidhkm/playground/README.md

 format(new Date(2014, 1, 11), "yyyy-MM-dd");
 ```

-Unfortuantely, not all packages currently support this feature.
+Unfortunately, not all packages currently support this feature.
 You can search through an entire list of packages through [pika.dev](https://pika.dev).

 You can use community created packages to replicate the functionality.
 For eg. React would be: